Francode77/Burned-area-detection/README.md

 ## Includes

 `show_indexes.py`
-Will visualise indexes on the pre- and post-fire scene.
+    -   Visualises indexes on the pre- and post-fire scene.

 `field.py`
-Class that loads a uuid from the sourcefile and for any pair of images:
+    - Class that loads a uuid from the sourcefile and for any pair of images:
         - returns NDVI and other indexes
         - returns index differences between pre- and post-fire scenes
         - returns the metric and mask
         - returns a water mask
         - returns a fire mask to exclude region with active fire

 `plotters.py`
-Class that loads a uuid from the sourcefile and plots
+    - Class that loads a uuid from the sourcefile and plots
         - indexes such as NDVI,ABAI,BSI, ...
         - water mask and fire mask

 `make_prediction.py`
-Class that calculates the metric for a single image input and makes the prediction with the selected model
+    -   Class that calculates the metric for a single image input and makes the prediction with the selected model

-It does everything that field.py does, but for one single image
+    -   It includes the functionality of `field.py`, but needs only a single image as input<br>
         - returns NDVI and other indexes
         - returns the metric and mask
         - returns a water mask
         - returns a fire mask to exclude region with active fire

 ## Results